-As a result, the CRA has given consumers, retailers and banks a free pass when it comes to reporting rewards earned from credit card spend or from credit card welcome bonuses.
+As a result, the CRA doesn’t require consumers, retailers or banks to report rewards earned from credit card spending or from credit card welcome bonuses.

-- If an employee convert points to cash.
-Again, this is only for individuals who earned their points by using their credit cards for business expenses, and were subsequently reimbursed for those expenses by their company.
-If you redeem your rewards as points, miles or cash back you do not have to report them as a taxable benefit.
-However, if you convert your points to cash, as you can with some programs, then you would have to declare the cash value of the points on your returns.
-The lesson is, keep your points in their original form.
+- If an employee converts the points to cash.
+Again, this is only for individuals who earned their points by using their credit cards for business expenses and were subsequently reimbursed for those expenses by their company.
+If you redeem your rewards as points, miles, or cash back you do not have to report them as a taxable benefit.
+If you convert your points to cash, as you can with some programs, then you would have to declare the cash value of the points on your returns.
+The bottom line: Keep your points in their original form.

 - Your employer is giving you points as an alternative form of remuneration.
 Your employer can’t simply award you 100,000 miles every year as part of your annual bonus.
-Nor can they allow you to pay for other employee’s expenses, such as flights and hotels, with your personal credit card, so you can collect rewards, and then reimburse you.
-That would also be considered a form of remuneration.
+Nor can they allow you to pay for other employee’s expenses, such as flights and hotels, with your personal credit card in order to let you collect the rewards, even though they reimburse you.
+This would also be considered a form of remuneration.
 The bottom line: Don’t accept credit card rewards or points as part of your compensation from your employer.

 - The plan or arrangement is a form of tax avoidance.
-This is a catch-all rule, whereby the CRA is giving itself the latitude to rule against tax avoidance schemes it hasn’t conceived of, but breach the spirit of the law.
+This is a catch-all rule, whereby the CRA is giving itself the ability to rule against tax avoidance schemes it hasn’t conceived of but breach the spirit of the law.
 The bottom line: Make sure that all sources of income get reported on your taxes.

-If you meet any of the above conditions, you would have to declare the fair market value of any personal rewards you received on your income tax return.
+If you meet any of the above conditions, you will have to declare the fair market value of any personal rewards you received on your income tax return.

-One area many entrepreneurs have to watch out for is when they use their company credit card to pay for business expenses.
-The CRA mandates that if the company controls the points, i.e. it earns points from its own business credit card, it cannot give those rewards to an employee for personal use, without those points becoming a taxable benefit.
+But what if you own the company and you use your business card to earn the rewards points?
+According to the CRA, the rule is that if the company controls the points (i.e., you earns points from your own business credit card), it cannot give those rewards to an employee for personal use, without those points becoming a taxable benefit.

-If an owner-operator uses the company’s business credit card, as opposed to their personal credit card, to book their business travel, they would not be able to redeem the company’s rewards for personal use without creating a taxable benefit, because they would be receiving the rewards as an employee.
+So, if an owner-operator uses the company’s business credit card (instead of their personal credit card) to book their business travel, they would not be able to redeem the company’s rewards for personal use without creating a taxable benefit, because they would be receiving the rewards as an employee.
 It’s better for the business owner to use those points for business trips instead of personal vacations if they want to avoid paying the extra taxes.

 In the end, consumers are clear to collect and use as many rewards as they can without having to worry about paying taxes on the market value of their points.
-The only complication comes when collecting rewards from business expenses.
+The only complication comes when you collect rewards from business expenses.
 It’s up to you (and your accountant) whether you think you need to report credit card rewards income on your taxes, but it’s always better to err on the side of caution when it comes to the CRA.